39zde/factor/CONTRIBUTING.md

 ## Settings/Context

 The AppSettings are being saved at the $HOME/.factor/settings.json file, to persist values between restarts.
 Be aware, that there will be a new folder created.
-There are plans to changes this behavior to choose the recommended folder by the system, but for now, thats what it is.
+There are plans to change this behavior to choose the recommended folder by the system, but for now, that's what it is.

 ## Yarn Package Manager